2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 Which SPIFF performed best at Glady?

 A challenge that we are proud of and that has worked very well is "The Glady Cup" that we launched at the end of last year.
-The challenge lasted six weeks and it was based on the codes of the World Cup.
+The challenge lasted six weeks, and it was based on the codes of the World Cup.
 We stayed in the news because there was the World Cup in Qatar at that time.

 There were about 20 sales reps on the CSE side who participated.
 They were divided into 4 teams: France, Germany, Brazil and England.
-To choose their team, we made a quiz about the World Cup at the beginning of the challenge.
+To choose their team, we did a quiz about the World Cup at the beginning of the challenge.
 For the communication visual, each sales rep of each team had an avatar with his head and the jersey corresponding to his team.

 Regarding the challenge, each team scored points according to the Meetings taken, the Meetings made and the signatures.
-For example, a Meetings taken was 1 point, the signature of a big contract was 5 points.
+For example, a meeting taken was 1 point, the signature of a big contract was 5 points.
 Each sales rep could therefore choose to sign as many contracts as possible to score as many points as possible or to increase the volume by taking as many Meetings as possible.

 Then, to make the challenge more dynamic, we created stage points.
-These milestones were matches where teams played against each other during a determined period, and according to the number of points scored during the match, for example France scored 10 points and Germany scored 5 points, the difference of 5 points was added for France in the global ranking, and it was withdrawn for Germany.
+These milestones were matches where teams played against each other during a determined period, and according to the number of points scored during the match, for example, France scored 10 points and Germany scored 5 points, the difference of 5 points was added for France in the global ranking, and it was withdrawn for Germany.

 At the end of the challenge, there was a reward for the best team, which was a gourmet restaurant.
-There were also rewards for the best sales reps by segment, i.e. by account size and by role (SDR, AE), they each won a sum of money in lots that could be used on the store of their choice.
+There were also rewards for the best sales reps by segment, i.e. by account size and by role (SDR, AE), they each won a sum of money in lots that could be used in the store of their choice.

 In terms of results, the number of Meetings taken was multiplied by 2 or 2.5, and the same for the number of signatures, with more qualitative opportunities generated.